 Douglassville real estate is some of the most expensive in Pennsylvania, although Douglassville house values don't compare to the most expensive real estate in the U.S.

 Because occupations involving physical labor dominate the local economy, Douglassville is generally considered to be a blue-collar town.
-51.27% of the Douglassville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Douglassville is a town of service providers, construction workers and builders, and transportation and shipping workers.
-There are especially a lot of people living in Douglassville who work in food service (21.83%), office and administrative support (13.71%), and computer science and math (7.61%).
+55.49% of the Douglassville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Douglassville is a town of construction workers and builders, transportation and shipping workers, and service providers.
+There are especially a lot of people living in Douglassville who work in food service (19.78%), office and administrative support (9.89%), and computer science and math (8.79%).

 Also of interest is that Douglassville has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Douglassville does not have a public transit system used by locals to get to and from work.
+Douglassville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Douglassville in 2010 was $20,248, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $80,992 for a family of four.
-Douglassville also has one of the higher rates of people living in poverty in the nation, with 30.90% of its population below the federal poverty line.
+The per capita income in Douglassville in 2018 was $21,722, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,888 for a family of four.
+Douglassville also has one of the higher rates of people living in poverty in the nation, with 32.78% of its population below the federal poverty line.

 Douglassville is a somewhat ethnically-diverse town.
 The people who call Douglassville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Douglassville residents report their race to be White, followed by Asian.
-Important ancestries of people in Douglassville include Hungarian, Irish, Italian, and French.
+Important ancestries of people in Douglassville include Hungarian, Italian, Irish, German, and French.

 The most common language spoken in Douglassville is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Polish and African languages.